Read below for common questions people have about counseling and information about working with us.

 What is video counseling?

 If you live in TN and you are unable to attend weekly sessions in person, we offer video counseling for adults and teenagers.
-These sessions take place on a HIPPA compliant video conferencing platform through TheraNest and your client portal.
+These sessions take place on a HIPPA compliant video conferencing platform through Advanced MD and your client portal.
 Telehealth may be covered by your insurance, but it is your responsibility to call and find out if it is prior to the appointment.
 We also offer this as a self-pay option.
 If you choose video conferencing as an option, we prefer to meet in the office for the first session, as we believe meeting your therapist in person at least once prior to video sessions is deeply beneficial in establishing trust and rapport.
 However, if you are seeking our services from a distance because of our specialties or approaches, then we will still consider working with you via video.
+Please note that clients must be in Tennessee at the time video counseling sessions take place.
+Regardless of place of residence, clients must be in the state of Tennessee for all sessions unless your particular therapist has licensing or special credentialing in other states to be able to provide telehealth outside of Tennessee,

 How long does a therapy or coaching session last?